Getting started

 Looking for a complete tour of the app?
 Check out Tour the Field App.

-When your email address is invited to a map in the Share menu, you will receive an email with a link to view the map.
-When the Field App is installed on your phone, clicking on the link in the email will automatically open the map in the Field App.
+The Field App supports deep linking for map links, which means when the Field App is installed, opening a map link on mobile will automatically open the map in the Field App.
+When your email address is invited to a map in the Share menuarrow-up-right, you will receive an email with a link to view the map.
+Tapping on the link in the email will automatically open the map in the Field App.

 Contribute